mishkin101/2-Qubit-Flag-Error-Correction/README.md

 - Code & Noise Model:
-Protect a single-qubit state
-∣
-𝜓
-⟩
-∣ψ⟩ via the 3-qubit encoding
-∣
-𝜓
-′
-⟩
-=
-𝑎
-∣
-000
-⟩
-+
-𝑏
-∣
-111
-⟩ - ∣ψ⟩=a∣000⟩+b∣111⟩ against bit-flip (X) errors modeled by a classical-analogue bit-flip channel.
+Protect a single-qubit state ∣ψ⟩ via the 3-qubit encoding ∣𝜓′⟩=𝑎∣000 ⟩ + 𝑏∣111⟩ - ∣ψ⟩=a∣000⟩+b∣111⟩ against bit-flip (X) errors modeled by a classical-analogue bit-flip channel.

 Stabilizers: Measure commuting generators ZZI and IZZ to obtain error syndromes without collapsing the logical superposition.

 Flagged Syndrome Extraction: Add flag qubits to the parity-check circuits.
 If a flag trips, re-extract targeted syndromes to identify and safely correct error patterns that could otherwise spread.

-Pipelines:
+# Pipelines:

 Simulation with Qiskit Aer to validate circuits and correction logic.